-Jardine Juniper is a 10.9 mile heavily trafficked out and back trail located near Logan, UT that offers the chance to see wildlife and is rated as moderate.
-The trail is primarily used for hiking, trail running, horses, and mountain biking and is accessible from June until December.
+Jardine Juniper is a 10.9 mile heavily trafficked out and back trail located near Logan, Utah that offers the chance to see wildlife and is rated as moderate.
+The trail is primarily used for hiking, trail running, horses, and mountain biking and is best used from June until December.
 Dogs and horses are also able to use this trail.

 A great day hike.
 Juniper itself was neat, and the view was spectacular.
 Loved going through fields of wildflowers as well.
 Dealt with lots of large, biting flies near the top of the trail, however.
 Make sure to bring lots of water.